bkirsh99/GNMINFRMTCS/A4/Assignment4.md

 ## x-axis: original run
 ## y-axis: re-run

-# ANSWER: We can expect to see a scatterplot that conists of a diagonal line with a positive slope.
-All the plotted data points will lie on that line, meaning that every point in the x-axis (i.e. original start coordinate) is an exact correspondance to every point in the y-axis (i.e. redo start coordinate).
+# ANSWER: We can expect to see a scatterplot with a strong, positive, linear association between start positions.
+It should consist of a diagonal line with a positive slope and without any outliers, such that all the plotted data points lie on the same line x = y.
+This would mean that every point in the x-axis (i.e. original start coordinate) has an exact and identical correspondence to every point in the y-axis (i.e. redo start coordinate).
 ```

 ### c.
 Non-deterministic seeds